ga-credentials/AssessmentAuthoring/README.md

 http://lifehacker.com/the-complete-guide-to-making-animated-gifs-1503276993

-Resulting GIF should be max 600px wide.
+Resulting GIF should be 600px wide.
 Ensure it is as optimized as possible.

 ### Step 3: Write Prompts